-17. Period and other conditions of Practical training:
+16. Period and other conditions of Practical training:

-- 1. After having appeared in Part II examination of Diploma in Pharmacy conducted by the Annamalai University a candidate shall be eligible to undergo practical training into one or more of the following Institutions namely: - i.
-Hospitals / Dispensaries run by Central / State Government / Municipal Corporations / Central Government Health Scheme and Employees State Insurance Scheme. - A pharmacy, Chemist and Druggist licensed under the Drugs and Cosmetic Rules, 1945 made under the Drugs and Cosmetic Act, 1940 - 923 of 1940). - iii.
+- a.
+After having appeared in Part II examination of Diploma in Pharmacy conducted by the Annamalai University a candidate shall be eligible to undergo practical training into one or more of the following Institutions namely: - Hospitals / Dispensaries run by Central / State Government / Municipal Corporations / Central Government Health Scheme and Employees State Insurance Scheme.

+- ii.
+A pharmacy, Chemist and Druggist licensed under the Drugs and Cosmetic Rules, 1945 made under the Drugs and Cosmetic Act, 1940 - 923 of 1940). - iii.
 Drugs manufacturing Unit licensed under the Drugs and Cosmetics Act, 1940 and rules made there under.

-2. The Institutions referred in sub-regulation (1) shall be eligible to impart training subject to the condition that the member of student pharmacists that may be taken in any hospital Pharmacy, chemist and druggist and Drugs manufacturing unit licensed under the Drugs manufacturing unit licensed the Drugs and Cosmetics Rules 1945 made under the Drugs and Cosmetics Act, 1940 shall not exceed two where there is one registered pharmacist engaged in the work in which student pharmacist in which student is under going practical training, where is more than one registered pharmacist similarly engaged, the number shall no, exceed one for each additional such registered pharmacist.
+b.
+The Institutions referred in sub-regulation (1) shall be eligible to impart training subject to the condition that the member of student pharmacists that may be taken in any hospital Pharmacy, chemist and druggist and Drugs manufacturing unit licensed under the Drugs manufacturing unit licensed the Drugs and Cosmetics Rules 1945 made under the Drugs and Cosmetics Act, 1940 shall not exceed two where there is one registered pharmacist engaged in the work in which student pharmacist in which student is under going practical training, where there is more than one registered pharmacist similarly engaged, the number shall no, exceed one for each additional such registered pharmacist.

-3. Hospital and Dispensary other than those specified in sub religion (1) for the purpose of giving practical training shall have to be recognised by Pharmacy Council of India on fulfilling Conditions specified in Appendix D to these regulations.
+c.
+Hospital and Dispensary other than those specified in sub religion (1) for the purpose of giving practical training shall have to be recognised by Pharmacy Council of India on fulfilling Conditions specified in Appendix D to these regulations.

-4. In the course of practical training, the trainee shall have exposure to.
+d.
+In the course of practical training, the trainee shall have exposure to.

 - i.
-Working knowledge of keeping of records required by various act concerning the profession of Pharmacy and - ii.
+Working knowledge of keeping of records required by various act as concerning the profession of Pharmacy and - ii.
 Practical experience in - a.
 The manipulation of Pharmaceutical apparatus in common use. - b.
 The reading, translation and copying of prescription including checking of doses; - c.
-The dispensing of prescriptions illustration the commoner methods of administering medicaments and - d.
-The storage of drugs and medical preparations.
+The dispensing of prescriptions illustrating the commoner methods of administering medicaments and - d.
+The storage of drugs and medicinal preparations.

-5. The practical training shall be not less than five hundred hours spread over period of not less than three months, provided that not less than two hundred and fifty hours are devoted to actual dispensing of prescriptions.
+e.
+The practical training shall be not less than five hundred hours spread over a period of not less than three months, provided that not less than two hundred and fifty hours are devoted to actual dispensing of prescriptions.

-17. Procedure to be followed prior to commencing of the training;

-- The Head of an academic training institution, on application shall in triplicate 'Practical Training Contract From for qualification as Pharmacist' (herein after referred to as the Contract Form) to candidate eligible to under-take the said practical training.
-The Contract Form shall be as specified in Appendix - E to these regulations. - The Head of an academic training institution shall fill section I of the Contract Form The trainee shall fill section II of the said Contract Form and the Head of the institution agreeing impart the training (hereinafter as the Appendix - C Register) shall fill section III of the said Contract Form. - 3.
-It shall be the responsibility of the trainee to ensure hat one copy (hereinafter referred to as the Head of the academic training institution and the other two copies (hereinafter referred to as the second copy and the third copy) shall be filled with the Apprentice master (if he so desires or with the trainee pending completion of the training).
+- 17. Procedure to be followed prior to commencing of the training; - 1.
+The Head of the academic training institution, on application shall in triplicate issue the 'Practical Training Contract From for qualification as Pharmacist' (herein after referred to as the Contract Form) to candidate eligible to under-take the said practical training.
+The Contract Form shall be as specified in Appendix E to these regulations. - 2.
+The Head of the academic training institution shall fill section I of the Contract Form The trainee shall fill section II of the said Contract Form and the Head of the institution agreeing to impart the training (herein after referred as the Appendix - C Register) shall fill section III of the said Contract Form.

+3. It shall be the responsibility of the trainee to ensure hat one copy (herein after referred to as the first copy of the contract form) so filled is submitted to the Head of the academic training institution and the other two copies (hereinafter referred to as the second copy and the third copy) shall be filled with the Apprentice master (if he so desires or with the trainee pending completion of the training).